 About Exiern & Characters

 Chemiclord (Thomas Knapp) was brought on near the end of 2011 to continue writing the adventures of Tiffany, Peonie, and the cast of Exiern.
-He does initial text and word balloon creation in addition to writing duties.
+Chemiclord‘s writings completed in 2014.

-2010 to the present Exiern is being drawn by Shipeng Lee
+2010 to the present Exiern is drawn by Shipeng Lee.

 The World of Exiern

-Originally a male barbarian from the North, Typhan-Knee traveled the world fighting evil wherever it might be.
-When she faced the wizard Faden he grabbed a random book from his collection out of desperation and cast the first curse he could find.
+A male barbarian from the North, Typhan-Knee faced the wizard Faden.
+Faden, grabbing a random book from his collection out of desperation, and cast the first curse he could find – a white magic spell that had to be overcharged.
 The curse changed Typhan-Knee from an enraged male barbarian to a very enraged female barbarian.
 Faden was then beaten to a pulp by said barbarian maiden.

-Typhan-Knee, now known as Tiffany, is stuck in an unfamiliar female form.
-This is proving quite a problem for misogynist from a misogynistic people.
-Tiffany seeks a way to break the curse, but Faden was a powerful wizard and lifting the spell is quite difficult.
-This has become even more apparent, as the curse has proven to be somewhat alive and more complicated than thought; not only has it infected those who try to remove it, but at times it has molded Tiffany into her subconscious view of women.
+Typhan-Knee, taking the name Tiffany for a time, became stuck in an unfamiliar female form.
+This proved quite a problem for a misogynist from a misogynistic people.
+Later reclaiming his birth name and gender, Typh seeks a way to break the curse, but Faden was a powerful wizard and lifting the spell is quite difficult.
+This has become even more apparent, as the curse has proven to be somewhat alive and more complicated than thought; not only has it infected those who try to remove it, but at times it has molded Typh into his subconscious view of women.

 Peonie, it seems, was born to be the princess in distress.
 She has been taken hostage more times than she would like to count.
 Some say that this is due to her position as heir to the largest nation in the west; other says that it is because of the huge tracks of land she possesses.